akka/akka-persistence-cassandra/README.md

     libraryDependencies += "com.github.krasserm" %% "akka-persistence-cassandra" % "0.3.3"

 This version of `akka-persistence-cassandra` depends on Akka 2.3.4 and is cross-built against Scala 2.10.4 and 2.11.0.

-### Cassandra database

-The plugins require an exiting installation of Cassandra 2.0.3 or higher.
-You may want to follow this [Getting Started](http://wiki.apache.org/cassandra/GettingStarted) guide for basic installation instructions.
+It is compatible with Cassandra 2.0.3 or higher.

 Journal plugin
 --------------